Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Abstract

 \section{Abstract}

 Multimodal Named Entity Recognition (MNER) on social media aims to enhance textual entity prediction by incorporating image-based clues.
-Existing research in this domain has primarily focused on maximizing the utilization of potentially relevant information in images or incorporating external knowledge from explicit knowledge bases (KBs).
-However, these methods either neglect the necessity of providing the model with relevant external knowledge, or the retrieved external knowledge suffers from high redundancy.
-To address these problems, we propose a conceptually simple two-stage framework called \underline{P}rompt Chat\underline{G}PT \underline{I}n \underline{M}NER (PGIM) in this paper.
-We leverage ChatGPT as an implicit knowledge engine to acquire auxiliary refined knowledge, thereby bolstering the model's performance in MNER tasks.
-Specifically, we first utilize a Multimodal Similar Example Awareness module to select suitable examples from a small number of manually annotated samples.
-These examples are then integrated into a formatted prompt template tailored to the MNER task, guiding ChatGPT to generate auxiliary refined knowledge.
-Finally, the acquired knowledge is integrated with the raw text and inputted into the downstream model for further processing.
-Extensive experiments show that our PGIM significantly outperforms all existing state-of-the-art methods on two classic MNER datasets.
+Existing studies mainly focus on maximizing the utilization of pertinent image information or incorporating external knowledge from explicit knowledge bases.
+However, these methods either neglect the necessity of providing the model with external knowledge, or encounter issues of high redundancy in the retrieved knowledge.
+In this paper, we present PGIM --- a two-stage framework that aims to leverage ChatGPT as an implicit knowledge base and enable it to heuristically generate auxiliary knowledge for more efficient entity prediction.
+Specifically, PGIM contains a Multimodal Similar Example Awareness module that selects suitable examples from a small number of predefined artificial samples.
+These examples are then integrated into a formatted prompt template tailored to the MNER and guide ChatGPT to generate auxiliary refined knowledge.
+Finally, the acquired knowledge is integrated with the original text and fed into a downstream model for further processing.
+Extensive experiments show that PGIM outperforms state-of-the-art methods on two classic MNER datasets and exhibits a stronger robustness and generalization capability.\footnote{Our code is publicly available at \url{https://github.com/JinYuanLi0012/PGIM}}